pimplibence/beagle/docs/getting-started.md

 }

 /**
- * Where application is a BaseApplication (see bellow at /docs/application)
+ * Where application is a Application (see bellow at /docs/application)
  *  and init method is a lifecycle callback (see bellow at /docs/application-lifecycle)
  *  that is going to be called after initialization
  */